yikai82/course_note_DSI_AI_ML/module_2_sql/DSI-sql-Part_1.md

 3. Why use market_date as the PK in the vendor_inventory table for Farmers Market DB?
 4. If there is no relationship between tables, you write a query for that.
 5. Health Insurance person whose plan expired vs. his/her claim eligibility
-6. The flow is from a FK of a table to a PK of a related table. **Flow from FK --> PK**, we cannot delete the 2nd table until we delete the FK.
+6. **ERD**: The flow is from a FK of a table to a PK of a related table. **Flow from FK --> PK**, we cannot delete the 2nd table until we delete the FK.
 7. **Denormalization** sometimes helps us to build a better ERD -> better design
 8. **SQL Concept Map**
 <br>